LinkedIn must face narrowed U.S. lawsuit claiming it overcharged advertisers

-Aug 4 (Reuters) - A U.S. judge dismissed much but not all of a lawsuit accusing Microsoft Corp’s LinkedIn of inflating the number of people who watch video ads on the networking platform, allowing it to overcharge hundreds of thousands of advertisers.
+(Reuters) - A U.S. judge said Microsoft Corp’s LinkedIn must face a lawsuit claiming it inflated the number of people who watched video ads on the networking platform, allowing it to overcharge hundreds of thousands of advertisers.

-U.S. Magistrate Judge Susan van Keulen on Tuesday rejected fraud-based claims and an unfair competition claim, saying the plaintiff advertisers did not show that LinkedIn made specific misrepresentations or that its conduct hurt the public at large.
+U.S. Magistrate Judge Susan van Keulen, however, on Tuesday dismissed fraud-based claims and an unfair competition claim, saying the plaintiff advertisers did not show that LinkedIn made specific misrepresentations or that its conduct hurt the public at large.

-The advertisers said LinkedIn was counting video ad “views” from users’ LinkedIn apps, even when the videos were playing only off-screen because users had scrolled past them.
+Led by TopDevz Inc and Noirefy Inc, the advertisers said LinkedIn had been counting video ad “views” from users’ LinkedIn apps, even when the videos were playing only off-screen because users had scrolled past them.

+LinkedIn said in an email on Wednesday it looked forward to showing the claims lacked merit and said it was “committed to the transparency and integrity of our ads products.”

+Warren Postman, a lawyer for the plaintiffs, said in an email he was pleased with the decision and looked forward to proving that LinkedIn broke the law.

 The advertisers sued after LinkedIn here said on Nov.
 12 that its engineers had three months earlier found and then fixed software bugs that may have led to more than 418,000 overcharges.